-Then taking a spectrum analysis of a Personal Computer power supply, whose Current waveform is very similar to that of a compact fluorescent bulb, we get a display similar to that below.
+Then taking a spectrum analysis of a Personal Computer power supply, whose Current waveform is very similar to that of a compact fluorescent bulb, you get a display similar to that below.
 Uncanny how well it fits the description of those frequencies needed to produce a square wave just described, eh!

 Note that the spectrum is purposely only displayed to 2 KHz (2000 Hz), to prevent approaching the limitations of the sensing equipment.
 Yet there are many more "bumps" in the higher frequencies, which can be inexpensively detected with an AM radio, whose reception range (540 Khz to 1600 Khz (0.54 to 1.6 Mhz)) will be blanketed anywhere near the power supply, indicating that the frequencies produced (the Harmonic "bumps") saturate the region from 60 Hz up to and beyond 1 Mhz (1,000,000 Hz).
 Note also that although the PC power supply is a SMPS operating at higher frequency than 60 Hz, it appears as if the square waves are produced at 60 Hz.

 Characteristics of SMPS (Switch-Mode Power Supplies)

 A transformer is composed of two or more wire windings.
 In general one is called the Primary, and all the others are called the Secondaries.
 When a voltage is applied to the Primary wires, a current will flow that will produce a Magnetic field that envelops the Secondaries.
 When the Primary voltage and current are Alternating, or continuously changing with time, the Secondaries will produce Alternating voltages, that when connected to a suitable load will produce desired currents.
 Great effort is made to ensure that there is the greatest amount of coupling between the windings to maximize efficiency.
 Some of these can be small, as the ones powering small appliances ( the transformer used to power a CFL is about the size of a chick pea), while some can be as large as a house and require forced cooling (those needed to power a town).
 Their emissions consist of a Magnetic field at the exact frequency of excitation.
 The span of this field may be a few inches for the smaller units.